arcalys/anno-1800-mods/[Gameplay] The Belgian specialists pack/README.md

 Bring a taste of Belgium to your Anno 1800 experience!
 This mod introduces a range of Belgian-inspired new specialists.

-Please note that this is still a work in progress, and these specialists may be altered until the mod reaches version 1.0.
+Please note that this is still a work in progress, and this mod may be altered until it reaches version 1.0.

 ## Contents
 ### Legendary specialists